The Full Story

 Sean Peter Hagon is a composer and orchestrator for the film, television and

 advertisement industries.
-As an active film and TV composer and a member of BMI Hagon has a number of TV and film composing credits to his name including the History Channel's hit TV show American Pickers, PBS' Genealogy Roadshow, Snapped on Oxygen CNBC's The Filthy Rich Guide and The Deed, and the award winning film short Ride The Wave and the romantic comedy feature film Seduction and Snacks.
+As an active screen composer and a member of BMI Hagon has a number of TV and film composing credits to his name including the History Channel's hit TV show American Pickers, PBS' Genealogy Roadshow, Snapped on Oxygen CNBC's The Filthy Rich Guide and The Deed, and the award winning film short Ride The Wave and the romantic comedy feature film Seduction and Snacks.

 An experienced and well rounded musician in all genres, Hagon comes from a diverse and long family history of professional performing musicians and music educators.
 As a multi-instrumentalist in piano, trumpet and violin, Hagon leverages decades of his diverse music background in performance, education, composition, and music production to create music that not only has a unique compositional voice, but is well-produced, authentic and communicates a strong message.